 Alfred also remained connected to the military.
 In March 1921 he was promoted to Second Lieutenant in the 55th Wessex (220 Battery) Royal Field Artillery, and in March 1923 he became a Lieutenant in the Royal Artillery Territorial Army Reserve of Officers (Class 2.
 Employed).

 At the outbreak of World War Two, Alfred was a Lieutenant and Temporary Captain in the Territorial Army Reserves.
 By 1941 he was a ‘War Substantive Lieutenant’ with the Royal Artillery Home Forces and by early 1945 he was a Lieutenant of the 307 Coast Battery, (South Nottinghamshire Hussars Yeomanry RHA Battery) Royal Artillery (Service Number: 146001).
-Alfred died in January 1945 in Southport Lancashire; the cause of his death is not currently believed to have been war-related.
+Alfred died on 27 January 1945 of “progressive muscular atrophy“; he was a civil servant living at 5 Blundell Avenue, Birkdale, Southport at the time of his death.

 The ‘Lincolnshire Standard and Boston Guardian‘ on 17 February 1945 reported “The death is reported of Major Alfred T. Anstey, formerly senior clerical officer at the Inland Revenue in Spalding.
 Major Anstey, who used to reside with his family in Love Lane, Spalding, left the town for Wallasey, Cheshire in 1933, and was later transferred to Wigan“